iamthetonyb/frontdesk-admin/kingcro_voice_ai_frontdesk_services/README.md

 Or open the **Database → Query** UI and paste the SQL from _migrations/001_init.sql_.

-## Using with Tixae tool
+## Using with AI agent tool

-Configure your Tixae AI tool:
+Configure your Agentic AI tool:

 ```
 Tool URL: https://your-service--{DEPLOYMENT_ID}.up.railway.app/checkin